SUCCESS STORY: Mental Illness Cured with Vitamins, Probiotics, and Allergy-Free FoodsHelen Black December 27, 2019

 When John was in middle school I decided to seek out some other views as well.
 We began by visiting a naturopathic doctor who encouraged us to avoid any processed food, so we began preparing most of our food from scratch; my husband even made our bread each week.
 However, we did occasionally indulge in canned soups and ‘mac and cheese’.

 The naturopath also encouraged us to introduce protein at breakfast time, and suggested that we include meat; in particular she recommended grass-fed meat and wild fish, explaining that the food source of the protein we eat is important.
-These suggestions gave us something to work with and, over time, we saw some improvement in John’s behaviour.
+These suggestions gave us something to work with and, over time, we saw some improvement in John’s behavior.

 Over the next few weeks, a number of his symptoms lessened and, though they did gradually return, they were less severe.
 This was a pattern we were to observe throughout John’s recovery.
 He would show observable initial improvement but gradually some symptoms would return, although they would be much less intense than before.
 Also, we realized that neither of our alternative practitioners wanted to work with us on an ongoing basis; they were uncomfortable taking on a role of responsibility for a child with the diagnosis, symptoms, and medications associated with John’s case.
 Though it wasn’t stated explicitly, I assumed the concern involved liability.

 Given the improvement we saw after having removed sugar from John’s diet, we decided to continue researching and experimenting with food.
 After reading that wheat could also be a problem, we switched to ancient grains like spelt and kamut.
 Next we went gluten-free.
 Subsequently, John’s tics were diminished, and the skin rashes on both of our boys gradually disappeared (both the extensive rash on John’s arms and torso, and the pronounced patches of raised spots on Alex’s chest).
-We were never given a confirmed diagnosis, but were given to understand that, in John’s case at least, it may have been eczema.
+We were never given a confirmed diagnosis, but came to understand that, in John’s case at least, it may have been eczema.